appy-one/acebase-core/README.md

 * **acebase-server**: AceBase webserver endpoint to enable remote connections ([github](https://github.com/appy-one/acebase-server), [npm](https://www.npmjs.com/package/acebase-server))
 * **acebase-client**: client to access an AceBase webserver ([github](https://github.com/appy-one/acebase-client), [npm](https://www.npmjs.com/package/acebase-client))

+**IMPORTANT**: AceBase is in beta stage!
+If you run into errors, make sure you have the latest version of each package you are using.
+The database files created by older releases might be incompatible with newer versions, so you might have to start from scratch after updating. **Do not use in production yet**!

 ### Prerequisites

 AceBase currently only runs on [Node](https://nodejs.org/), as it requires the 'fs' filesystem.
 To use AceBase in a browser, use [acebase-client](https://www.npmjs.com/package/acebase-client) to connect to an [acebase-server](https://www.npmjs.com/package/acebase-server) instance.